Menu

 • As DGAO, A. K. Bharti led the planning and execution of several air strikes.

-• During this time, during a media conference, he confirmed that the Indian Air Force successfully hit main targets, including terror camps in Bahawalpur and Muridke, and air bases in Chaklala, Rafiq, and Rahim Yar Khan in Pakistan.
+• During a media conference, he confirmed that the Indian Air Force successfully hit main targets, including terror camps in Bahawalpur and Muridke, and air bases in Chaklala, Rafiq, and Rahim Yar Khan in Pakistan.

 • On 11 May 2025, A. K. Bharti released a statement and confirmed that all the Indian pilots had come back home.
 He said that the objective of the operation was achieved.
 He said,